ptavaressilva/MERN_app_CI-CD_pipeline/README.md

 ### Manual start of the staging environment

-The staging environment uses a persistent Docker volume, which needs to be created with `docker volume create staging_vol_db` before starting the environment.
+The staging environment uses a persistent Docker volume, which needs to be created with `docker volume create staging_vol_db` before starting the environment for the first time.

 To start manually the staging environment use  `docker-compose -f docker-compose.staging.yml up`

-You can access the application on [http://localhost](http://localhost)
+You can then access the application on [http://localhost](http://localhost)